mushishi78/romsey-chamber/_members/buckinghams-of-romsey.md

 country: UK
 postcode: SO51 8LA
 ---
-# Romsey's top Estate Agent for 5 qtrs running

 ## Independent, Dedicated and Dependable

-An unrivalled enthusiasm, a purposeful approach and an unparalleledcustomer service.
-With our intimatelocal knowledge and caring attitude Buckinghams Of Romsey strive to exceed our customer expectations.
+An unrivalled enthusiasm, a purposeful approach and an unparalleled customer service.
+With our intimate local knowledge and caring attitude Hamilton Parker Buckingham strive to exceed our customer expectations.

 ## Buying, Selling, Renting, Letting

-Whether you are selling, buying, letting or renting in Romsey and the Test Valley, our bespoke service anddriven approachensures we areyour first choice.
+Whether you are selling, buying, letting or renting in Romsey and the Test Valley, our bespoke service and driven approach ensures we are your first choice.
 Our support and commitment to the local community underpins our pride in our Town and local villages

-For any assistance please contact Buckinghams of Romsey.
+For any assistance please contact Hamilton Parker Buckingham.

 Phone lines are open 7 days a week until 9pm.